chikangpai/Interesting-feeds/README.md

 ## Connecting the front-end to the API

-The UI can reach the FastAPI service in **two interchangeable ways**.
-Pick the one you like and stick to it.
+We implement the FastAPI service by copying the backend api deployment url into frontend's vercel project's environment variable

-### 1  Absolute URL via environment variable (simplest)
+### Absolute URL via environment variable

 ```
 frontend/app/page.tsx